 We may share your PI with your Local School and the Stride School Program in which you are enrolled, other entities that perform certain functions for us, analytics and service providers, benefits providers, transaction processors, and law enforcement (if necessary).
 We may also share it with our affiliates, third-party social media platforms (e.g., if you “comment” on a post), and other carefully selected business partners, or as part of a business transfer.

-As a California resident, you have several rights regarding the collection, use, transfer, and processing of your PI.
+As a resident of one of the states mentioned above, you have several rights regarding the collection, use, transfer, and processing of your PI.
 We have the right to reasonably verify your identity, to limit your rights to the extent they adversely affect the rights and freedoms of others and, if your request is excessive, repetitive or unfounded, to require payment from you.
 If a fee will apply, We will advise the person making the request before completing the request, explain why a fee applies and provide an estimate.
 We may have additional rights under law and do not waive them.

-Only you, your parent or legal guardian (if you are not yet 18 years of age) or a person registered with the California Secretary of State that you authorize to act on your behalf may make a request related to your PI.
-To verify your identity as a California resident, We may request PI from you to compare against our records.
+Only you, your parent or legal guardian (if you are not yet 18 years of age) or a person registered with the applicable Secretary of State that you authorize to act on your behalf may make a request related to your PI.
+To verify your identity as a resident of one of the states mentioned above, We may request PI from you to compare against our records.
 We will only use Personal Information provided in your request to verify your identity and will delete any Personal Information you provide after processing the request.
-If We believe that your request is fraudulent We may take additional steps as necessary to verify your identity as a California resident.
+If We believe that your request is fraudulent, We may take additional steps as necessary to verify your identity as a resident of the applicable state.
 We may also request that you sign a declaration under the penalty of perjury.
 Making a verifiable consumer request does not require you to create an account with us.